-Accounts receivable are recorded at the invoiced amount less an allowance for any uncollectible accounts and do not bear interest, which are due after 30 days.
-Accounts receivable include money due from agent subscription revenue and sales of health care product on its Z-city platform.
-Management reviews the adequacy of the allowance for doubtful accounts on an ongoing basis, using historical collection trends and aging of receivables.
-Management also periodically evaluates individual customer's financial condition, credit history, and the current economic conditions to make adjustments in the allowance when it is considered necessary.
-Account balances are charged off against the allowance after all means of collection have been exhausted and the potential for recovery is considered remote.
-Our management continues to evaluate the reasonableness of the valuation allowance policy and update it if necessary.
-Our allowance for accounts receivables were \$227 and \$25,690, as of June 30, 2022 and 2021, respectively,
+Accounts receivable are recorded at the invoiced amount, net of an allowance for uncollectible accounts, and do not accrue interest.
+We offer various payments terms to customers from cash due on delivery to 90 days based on their credit history.
+Accounts receivable encompass amounts due from agent subscription revenue, sales of healthcare products on our ZCITY platform, sublicensing revenue, and sales of food and beverage products.
+Management regularly assesses the adequacy of the allowance for doubtful accounts by considering historical collection trends and aging of receivables.
+Additionally, management periodically evaluates individual customer financial conditions, credit histories, and current economic conditions to make necessary adjustments to the allowance.
+Account balances are charged off against the allowance when all collection efforts have been exhausted, and recovery potential is deemed remote.
+Our management reviews historical accounts receivable collection rates across all aging brackets and has made 100% provision for customer balances aged above 120 days for sales of healthcare products on our ZCITY platform and 100% provision for customer balances aged above 60 days for sublicensing revenue and sales of food and beverage products.
+Our management continuously assesses the reasonableness of the valuation allowance policy and updates it as needed.
+As of June 30, 2023, and 2022, our allowance for accounts receivable was \$214 and \$227, respectively.